mvnaol2026/Gravity-Does-Not-Exist/EN/06_chapters_17-20.md

 **The Identity of Inertial and Gravitational Masses: A Unified Volumetric-Quantitative Mechanism**

-In official academic physics, it is customary to strictly separate mass into two types: inertial (a measure of resistance to acceleration) and gravitational (a measure of response to attraction) [ru-wikipedia-org].
+In official academic physics, it is customary to strictly separate mass into two types: inertial (a measure of resistance to acceleration) and gravitational (a measure of response to attraction).
 Modern science considers the fact that they are equal with colossal precision to be an "astonishing coincidence," or accepts it without explanation as a fundamental postulate.

 Within the framework of the Aol model, however, this separation completely loses its meaning.
 Inertial and gravitational masses are physically the exact same phenomenon.
 Before us is one and the same mechanism of interaction between the body and the medium, simply manifested in two different situations.